10th Ward of New Orleans: History

 In 1718, the City of New Orleans was established.
-The city was later divided into many neighborhoods, streets, and squares.
-Faubourg Lafayette is one of the many neighborhoods of New Orleans.
-Faubourg Lafayette was united by an act of legislation, prior to being classified as an official neighborhood.
-However, unlike most of the other neighborhoods in the city, Faubourg Lafayette once belonged to another region of Louisiana before it united with the great city of New Orleans.
-This area was originally part of the city of Lafayette, Louisiana before New Orleans and Lafayette's legislation consolidated in making it great one big city.
-Many other neighborhoods like Faubourg Nuns and Faubourg Delassize were also a part of Lafayette, Louisiana prior to this consolidation.
+Faubourg Lafayette is one of the first of many neighborhoods of New Orleans, Faubourg is the French word for a subdivision.
+Faubourg Lafayette was originally the Panis Plantation land before subdivision and eventually becoming part of the City of Lafayette, a subdivision of Jefferson Parish.
+The area was united by an act of legislation between the City of Lafayette and the City of New Orleans prior to being classified as a subdivision of New Orleans.
+Many other neighborhoods like Faubourg Nuns, originally the Ursulines Nuns Plantation, subdivided in 1810 by Barthelemy Lafon, and in 1818 the subdiviaion of Faubourg Delassize were also to become a part of the City of Lafayette (not to be confused with the city of Lafayette in Lafayette Parish Louisiana) prior to this consolidation.
+Eventually the cities of Carrollton and Jefferson would be annexed by the city of New Orleans.

 In 1818, Faubourg Lafayette was bought as a neighborhood and became a subdivision in 1824.
 In its newborn years as a city, it was cut into blocks and squares by John Poultney.
 Poultney acquired this neighborhood from Madame Rousseau, who like Samuel Herman bought his neighborhood from the heirs of Valery Delaissize.
 Both of these neighborhoods started as plantations, but the new owners decided to downsize them in order to make more living space available for the growing population.